 You can use a silicone milk collector, manual pump, or electric pump in order to achieve an oversupply.
 Your choice will depend on how much oversupply you desire.
 The list below shows increasing likeliness to create an oversupply.
 The more you pump, the greater the chance of an oversupply so please be mindful to slow down pumping if you are creating more oversupply than you intended.
 Some ways to add pumping to your nursing journey include:

 Add in a pumping session up to 30 minutes once a day at a time that is more comfortable to you.
-This can be done as first morning pump or last pump of the day, but to ultimately find a time that works best for you.

 Add in a power pumping session once a day at a time of your choosing.
-Sometimes the first morning pump or the last pump of the day is a good time to do this (find a time that works best for you.

 Nurse one side and pump the other.
 Please make sure you have established an oversupply before doing this to make sure your breasts are not fully drained and baby does not get enough if they nurse from both breasts.

 Pump at the end of a nursing session once or twice a day (or as many sessions as you desire